aschober/vinyl-cast/README.md

 The app was developed and tested using a Behringer UCA202.

-#### :electric_plug: USB OTG Adapter
+#### :electric_plug: USB Adapter
 You will need a way to connect the USB Audio Device to your Android device.
-If your Audio Device has USB Type-A male connector and your Android device does *not* have a USB Type-A Female port, you will need a USB OTG adapter/cable to attach the USB soundcard to your Android device.
+Typically, your USB Audio Device has USB-A male connector, and you will need a USB adapter/cable to attach the USB Audio Device to your Android device.

-The USB OTG adapter you need depends on the type of USB connector your Android device has (usually how you charge the device).
-Note that USB OTG adapters are now often included in the box with new Android phones to help transfer data from an old device (e.g. Pixel devices include a ["Quick Switch Adapter"](https://support.google.com/pixelphone/answer/7158537?hl=en) going from USB-C to USB-A female).
-Otherwise you can purchase one separately that should look like [this](https://www.amazon.com/dp/B00LN3LQKQ/ref=cm_sw_em_r_mt_dp_U_X5DYEbMD7Y7EG) if your Android Device has a Micro USB B connector or like [this](https://www.amazon.com/dp/B01GGKYYT0/ref=cm_sw_em_r_mt_dp_U_SJDYEb6P22JRB) if your Android device has USB C connector.
+The USB adapter you need depends on the type of USB connector your Android device has (usually how you charge the device).
+If you have USB-C connector on your Android device, you'll need a USB-C to USB-A female adapter.
+If you have USB Micro-B connector, you'll need a USB OTG adapter from USB Micro-B to USB-A female.
+Note that USB adapters are now often included in the box with new Android phones to help transfer data from an old device (e.g. Pixel devices include a ["Quick Switch Adapter"](https://support.google.com/pixelphone/answer/7158537?hl=en) going from USB-C to USB-A female).
+Otherwise you can purchase one separately that should look like [this USB Micro-B OTG cable](https://www.amazon.com/dp/B00LN3LQKQ/ref=cm_sw_em_r_mt_dp_U_X5DYEbMD7Y7EG) or like [this USB-C adapter](https://www.amazon.com/dp/B01GGKYYT0/ref=cm_sw_em_r_mt_dp_U_SJDYEb6P22JRB).

-An OTG adapter with power passthrough like this [one](https://www.amazon.com/dp/B07KMC3DTL/ref=cm_sw_r_tw_dp_U_x_6TgeDbFQRBDRE) can be extra useful to save battery power while connected to your USB Audio Device.
+An adapter with power passthrough like this [one](https://www.amazon.com/dp/B07KMC3DTL/ref=cm_sw_r_tw_dp_U_x_6TgeDbFQRBDRE) can be extra useful to be able to charge your Android device while also connected to your USB Audio Device.

 #### :notes: Audio Source
-You'll need an audio source (e.g. a vinyl record player) to provide as audio input to the Vinyl Cast app.
+You'll need an audio source (e.g. a vinyl record player) to provide audio input to the Vinyl Cast app.
 If you're not familiar, it could look like [this](https://www.amazon.com/dp/B07N3XJ66N/ref=cm_sw_em_r_mt_dp_U_AvDYEb4J3NQZ0).

 #### :satellite: Cast-Enabled Device
 You'll need a Google Cast-enabled (aka Chromecast built-in) device hooked up to speakers to receive and playback the audio streamed from the Vinyl Cast app.